The Federal Government has announced changes to superannuation guarantee payments which may impact small business owners in Western Australia.

 These changes are being introduced as part of the Treasury Laws Amendment (Payday Superannuation) Bill 2025 and the Superannuation Guarantee Charge Amendment Bill 2025.

-Steps to prepare for payday super
+Steps to prepare for Payday Super

 The Australian Taxation Office (ATO) is encouraging employers to start preparing now so you’re ready to pay super contributions on payday from 1 July 2026.
 This includes: